-If an optional drive (Disk drive, CD-Rom, LS120, etc. or combination thereof) is being operated in a controller, consult the maximum mounting angles listed in section 6 "Configuration options - Provit 5600 IPCs".
+If an optional drive (disk drive, CD-Rom, LS120, etc. or a combination of these devices) is being operated in a controller, consult the maximum mounting angles listed in section 6 "Configuration options - Provit 5600 IPCs".

 4. Operating temperature

 The maximum operating temperatures specified for the IPC5000, IPC5000C and IPC5600C are given in the following tables.